 Clearly, the only way this can work fairly and equitably is to pay people what they are worth, not how much time they spend in the building.

 For industrial shift work, employers will have to cut down on occupancy on factory floors anyway.
 The same for bus and train schedules.
 Let these employers use shorter weeks as a way to bring more people back to work.
 Pay them the same.
 There is absolutely going to be a hit to revenue.
 But it will be better than it is now in the pandemic, and offset by greater productivity, lower insurance and medical costs, and less absenteeism.

-What people want is flexibility.
+What people want is flexibility (such as customizing your own work from home set up).
 Freedom.
 Clear goals.
 An opportunity to grow and the chance to work hard to get results.
 With Covid-19 as the forcing function, a shorter workweek could be the perfect antidote.